Anderwei/Crydra/README.md

 1. `git clone` this repo to ~/
 2. Add repo directory to  or link to any of  ghidra script directory
 3. `python3 -m pip install -r requirements.txt`
+4. Change `SCRIPT_PATH` in Crydra.py to script path

 ## Usage
 When debuging PE file, open Display Script Manager.